RSchneyer/masochist/README.md

 # masochist
-the unholy ofspring of a Pain27 and Romeo
+the unholy offspring of a Pain27 and Romeo